What role does HR play in successful transformation?

 Julie Digby: We operate through a global service center that runs all of the transactional stuff – talent acquisition, socio relations, rewards [and so on].
 We have a relatively small center of expertise that runs things like culture and engagement.
 And then our strategic business partners are out in the segments working with global and regional presidents [across] all of the markets.
 So, very close to the business and strategic choices.

-David Green: That’s important, I think, [because many] HR functions are [often] centralised and quite removed from the business.
+David Green: That’s important, I think, [because many] HR functions are [often] centralized and quite removed from the business.
 [And] because different geographies, different parts of the business, operate very differently [and] have different needs, different priorities.

 HR’s role in business transformation

 David Green: So, you’ve [mentioned] transformation.
-What were the driving factors and objectives behind the business transformation [at Mars] that you’ve been involved in.
+What were the driving factors and objectives behind the business transformation [at Mars] that you’ve been involved in?

 Julie Digby: Well, [Mars] is transforming all the time.
 If you look at our consumers, what they want to buy and, more importantly, where they want to buy it, [it’s changing constantly].